AHZAZAHMED/Physical-AI-Humanoid-Robotics/physical-ai-textbook/spec.md

 ## Dependencies

-- Qdrant database for RAG embeddings
+- LLM service for chatbot responses
 - AI API for Urdu translation
 - Better-Auth for authentication
 - Docusaurus framework for the platform